 Location of the Supplier: Geographic Source of Service

 The supplier’s geographical location is another critical aspect influencing the place of supply.
-If the supplier and the customer are situated within the same country, the place of supply is designated as the customer’s location.
-Conversely, if the supplier operates from a different country, the place of supply is identified as the supplier’s location.
+If the supplier and the customer operate within the same country, the system designates the customer’s location as the place of supply.
+Conversely, if the supplier operates from a different country, the system identifies the supplier’s location as the place of supply.
 State of Codes are important in identifying the supplier’s location and determining the tax levied on the supplier.

 Location of the Customer: Geographical Receiver of Services